 - Unsolicited

 - Non-monetary

 - Infrequent

-- Inexpensive (generally no more than \$100 retail value individual situations may vary and should be discussed with the Compliance Officer)
+- Inexpensive (generally no more than \$100 retail value individual situations may vary and should be discussed with the compliance officer)

-- Acceptance is approved in advance, when possible, by management
+- Approved in advance, when possible, by management

-There are times that we may be able to accept expensive business courtesies of more than \$100 retail value if protocol, courtesy, or other special circumstances exist.
-These should be reported right away to your management, the Compliance Officer, and in writing by filling out a new Conflict of Interest Disclosure Form.
-The Compliance Officer will determine if we may personally accept, refuse, or return a gift, or whether it should become Company property.
+There are times when we may be able to accept expensive business courtesies of more than \$100 retail value if protocol, courtesy, or other special circumstances exist.
+These should be reported right away to your management, the compliance officer, and in writing by filling out a new Conflict of Interest Disclosure Form.
+The compliance officer will determine if we may personally accept, refuse, or return a gift, or whether it should become Company property.